13 Genius Ice Cube Tray Hacks That'll Blow Your Mind

 "Purée and freeze fresh fruit at its prime, then try these as a replacement for store-bought frozen fruit for smoothies," Hayes says.

-Ice cube tray hack: Build better buttermilk pancakes.
+Build better buttermilk pancakes

-Ice cube tray hack: Waste no more egg whites.
+Waste no more egg whites

-Ice cube tray hack: Build a better (stiffer) bourbon drink.
+Build a better (stiffer) bourbon drink

 "A ball of ice is better than a cube because the less surface area that is exposed to the warm liquid, the slower the ice will melt.
 A sphere of ice will melt slightly slower than a cube of ice, so you can chill the drink without quickly diluting it," says Mario Segura, chef at Umami Burger in Los Angeles, California.

-Ice cube tray hack: Create crystal-clear cocktail coolers.
+Create crystal-clear cocktail coolers

 If you want your ice to be as clear and cool as your favorite cocktail bar, try Crowley's trick.

-"Restaurant ice is bubble-free if it comes from commercial ice machines that have purifiers and freeze the water really fast," she explains.
+"Restaurant ice is bubble-free if it comes from commercial ice machines that have purifiers and freeze the water really fast," she says.
 "You can make similarly-sharp cubes at home by boiling distilled water and freezing it—no need to cool first.
-This makes clear ice, like all the fancy bars serve now, and the clear ice actually stays frozen longer than regular ice, making it perfect for cocktails!"
+This makes clear ice, like all the fancy bars serve now, and the clear ice actually stays frozen longer than regular ice, making it perfect for cocktails."

-Ice cube tray hack: Make speedy chocolate-covered strawberries.
+Make speedy chocolate-covered strawberries

 Bakery-bought chocolate-covered strawberries can cost upwards of $3 each.
 Try this ice cube tray hack to save cash.
-Here's how you can make your own with an ice cube tray.

 Fill each of the 12 ice cube wells a little over half full with the chocolate mixture, then press a whole strawberry, stem-side up, on top to coat most of the sides of the berry.

-Ice cube tray hack: Make H2O happier with infused ice.
+Make H2O happier with infused ice

 Dress up your daily dose of water with some spiffed-up cubes.